beejjorgensen/cs344_curriculum/week06/project-6.md

 ```
 [empty]
-[16,used]
+[1008,used]
 0x0
 ```

-Note that the second `myalloc()` returned `NULL` because all the space was given to the first allocation and there is none left over.
+The second `myalloc()` returned `NULL` because all the space was given to the first allocation and there is none left over.

-We'll fix that next week.
+As noted, we'll fix that next week.

 ## What to Turn In